Campos Dos Goytacazes Rio De Janeiro, Brazil Travel Guide

 Fudgy chocolate truffles and their coconut version.

 Frozen açaí pulp with toppings.
-Festa Junina (June) features corn-based dishes like pamonha and canjica.
+Festa Junina (June) features corn-meals with like pamonha and canjica.

 Limited fine dining.
-Some upscale restaurants in Pelinca offer refined experiences, even although not to international "fine dining" standards.
+Some upscale restaurants in Pelinca offer refined experiences, even though not to international "fine dining" standards.

 Mid-range restaurants are plentiful, especially in Pelinca and parts of Centro.